waimea-Jadavidson/200DTD-Assesment-2024-/Design.md

 #### Class Members

 * Seeing Regatta Events that are upcoming
 * Be able to say that their attending events

+* Not all It iterate, will need to use plain and simple design
+* Plain and simple language

 #### National Secretary

 * Being able to see class members
 * Who is attending Regattas
 * Being able to create Regattas

+* Easy to use, will not take up massive amounts of time, as he does have a day job
+* Can be done off a laptop

 #### Public

 * Find out class and association information
 * Find joining information
 * Look at pictures and media

+* Not all possibly sailors, so refrain from using sailing language

 ### Proposed Solution